OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         return RedirectToAction("Index", "UserSearch", routeValues);
     }
     ```
-3. For the people picking experience we'll need to create an associated `Index` view opening the **UserSearchController** and right clicking the function **Index()** under **Controllers\UserSearch, **Add View**, and click **Add**.
+3. For the people picking experience, we'll need to create an associated `Index` view opening the **UserSearchController** and right-clicking the function **Index()** under **Controllers\UserSearch, **Add View**, and click **Add**.
 The view is created at **Views\UserSearch\Index.cshtml**.
 We'll be updating this later.

-4. Now we need to add a function to search for a user, based on an input search string.
+4. Now, add a function to search for a user, based on an input search string.
 So in **UserSearchController**...
     1. Add the following function, that uses the Graph to search for users.
     ```csharp
     [HttpPost]
     public async Task<ActionResult> Index(FormCollection fc, string searchString) {
-        // Search for users with name or mail that includes searchString var client = GetGraphServiceClient();
+        // Search for users with name or mail that includes searchString. var client = GetGraphServiceClient();

         List<User> people = new List<User>();

-        // Graph query for users, filtering by displayName, givenName, surname, UPN, mail, and mailNickname
+        // Graph query for users, filtering by displayName, givenName, surname, UPN, mail, and mailNickname.
-        // Only query for displayName, userPrincipalName, id of matching users through select try
+        // Only query for displayName, userPrincipalName, id of matching users through select. try
         {
             var result = await client.Users.Request().Top(7).Filter("startswith(displayName,'" + searchString +